Electrospark deposition (ESD) is a micro-arc and micro-scale additive welding processes that:

 - Produces consistent, thin layers

 - Can be used for surface modification for hardness, wear resistance, corrosion resistance, friction, etc.

 - Can be used an overlay for repair of worn, corroded, or defective components

 Electrospark Deposition (ESD) is a direct current electrode positive (DCEP) micro-arc welding process, where high current, short duration pulses facilitate the flow of electrons from the substrate to the electrode.
 The flow of electrons interacts with gaseous ions in the intermediate distance forming a plasma arc.
 Material is deposited as molten material from the electrode, impinging on the substrate forming a metallurgical bond.
 The material is deposited via a moving applicator and ground, which transfers the electrical signals and facilitates relative motion through the use of rotation, linear motion or vibration to prevent the electrode sticking to the surface.

-- Shielding gas is applicable to eliminate oxidation in the process
+- Available with or without shielding gas (to eliminate oxidation in the process)

 You can also find more of our literature on our articles page.